|Mental Health Program|

 The Mental Health Service offers the CRM in an environment which is supportive, comfortable, accepting, stimulating, challenging, responsive and consistent, in order to encourage participants to develop both self awareness and their social and community networks.

 Impact's Mental Health Service provides a wide range of structured and semi-structured activities designed in consultation with participants that focus on the identified goals and needs of participants.

-Service delivery is underpinned by the Collaborative Recovery Model through group and individualised support in the promotion of goal attainment, health and wellbeing.
+Service delivery is underpinned by the CRM through group and individualised support in the promotion of goal attainment, health and wellbeing.